MRtrix3/mrtrix3/docs/tips_and_tricks/external_modules.rst

       $ echo ../mrtrix3/build > build
       $ chmod +x build

-  The last command ensures the file is executable.
+  The last command ensures that the file is executable.
 This results in the following folder structure::

       mymodule/